oschwengers/referenceseeker/README.md

 ## Input & Output
 ### Input:
-Draft or finished genomes in fasta format
+Path to a taxon database and a draft or finished genome in fasta format:
 ```
 referenceseeker.py --db ~/bacteria GCF_000013425.1.fna
 ```

 ### Output:
-Tab separated to STDOUT comprising the following columns:
+Tab separated lines to STDOUT comprising the following columns:
 - RefSeq Assembly ID
 - ANI
 - Conserved DNA